How Turing parasites expand the computational landscape of digital life: Discussion

-The results around Red Queen dynamics are our most important findings.
+The emergence of Red Queen dynamics is our most important finding.
 A wide set of conditions lead to a quick, seemingly open-ended, surge of complexity.
-The more restrictive aspects of these favorable conditions (i.e. that hosts should not be suffocated into extinction and that parasites must have much lower metabolic and replication costs) are consistent with real parasitic relationships.
 Our results imply that powerful forces underlying common biological interactions will drive life towards great complexity under the adequate conditions.
 In our opinion, this robust mechanism turns the original question (``are there pressures towards complex life in Darwinism'') on its head.
 We should now wonder what the consequences of this strong evolutionary dynamics can be in the real world, or under what circumstances this mechanism can be attenuated or harnessed.
-In this last regard, we say nothing about the explicit implementation through which this complexification can be achieved (e.g. composite phenotypes or convoluted gene regulation).
-Whichever strategies became available, our results strongly suggest that the pressure to exploit them can be great.
+In this last regard, we say nothing about the explicit implementation through which this complexification can be achieved.

-Our simulations are limited by their finite size, but the complexity increase did not show a tendency to stop or saturate.
+Our model is limited by finite size constraints, but the complexity increase did not show a tendency to stop or saturate.
 There is no reason why the principles operating at the studied scales should not work indefinitely, suggesting that host-parasite dynamics might drive open-ended evolution.
-Most simulations that suggest this open-endedness show a sustained complexity increase at a somehow constant rate.
-This suggests that, in our model, complexity does not affect much the rate of evolution.
-Even at the limited range studied, the model displays an impressive array of behaviors.
-Noteworthy are the observed collapses of complexity (figure \ref{fig:summaryRQ1}b), which suggests that forward complexity evolution requires hosts and parasites progressing apace; and the punctuated equilibrium observed for very small parasite replication threshold ($\bar{\rho}_0$, Supporting Figure \ref{fig:SM6}e-f).
+This feature can be suggested from our model, that shows much longer and more sustained increases in complexity than other models \cite{ZamanOfria2014, HickinbothamHogeweg2021} and it occurs at seemingly constant rates.
+This suggests that, complexity does not affect much the rate of evolution.
+Even within the limited range studied, a very rich array of behaviors emerge.
+Noteworthy are the observed collapses of complexity (Fig.\ \ref{fig:6}b), which suggests that forward complexity evolution requires hosts and parasites progressing apace; and the punctuated equilibrium observed for very small parasite replication threshold ($\bar{\rho}_0$, Sup.\ Fig.\ 5e-f in \cite{SupMat}).
 These features were not anticipated.
-The minimalism of our model suggests that such phenomena might underly any general host-parasite co-evolution.
-The fact that the collapses just noted do not always happen (figure \ref{fig:summaryRQ1}a) and that they can be overcome (figure \ref{fig:summaryRQ1}b) shows that they are not an upper limit of complexity (which does not prevent it from existing anyway).
+The minimalism of our model suggests that such phenomena might be general within host-parasite co-evolution.
+The fact that the collapses do not always happen (Fig.\ \ref{fig:6}a) and that they can be overcome (Fig.\ \ref{fig:6}b) shows that they are not an upper limit of complexity (which does not prevent it from existing anyway).